 However, if you have established a pattern of working at several jobs for only a year, you are creating a job-hopping work history and your resume isn't going to impress any hiring manager.
 If you're concerned about being considered a job hopper, here are some resume tips that may help.

 Layoffs can't be avoided, but if you are moving on by choice, it's a good idea to consider what, if any, impact the move will have on your future prospects.
-Sometimes work becomes so negative and difficult that staying may not be an option.
+Sometimes work becomes so toxic that staying may not be an option.
 Or, you could have been recruited for your dream job.

 In those cases, you don't need to think too hard about what to do.
 In other situations, though, it can be simply a question of being bored or not challenged, and that's when it's time to think twice about leaving.